 Claire Doyle

-Claire Doyle is a master's student in Environment and Sustainability at the University of Michigan, Ann Arbor.
-She holds a bachelor's degree in foreign service from Georgetown University and previously interned with the Environmental Peacebuilding Association and the World Food Programme.
-She also worked with the American Indian Higher Education Consortium, where she oversaw capacity development projects on climate resilience and food sovereignty.
-Her research interests focus on the intersection of environmental change, human rights, and development, with particular attention to conflict-affected areas.
+Claire Doyle is ECSP's Program Associate.
+She holds a master's degree in Environment and Sustainability with a concentration in Environmental Justice from the University of Michigan, Ann Arbor, and a bachelor's degree in foreign service from Georgetown University.
+Claire previously worked with the American Indian Higher Education Consortium, where she oversaw capacity development projects on climate resilience and food sovereignty.
+She also interned with the Environmental Peacebuilding Association and the World Food Programme.
+Her research interests focus on the links between climate change, human rights, and development, particularly in the context of a just energy transition.

 -